 - Read and follow the specific "Precautions to Avoid Possible Exposure to Excessive Microwave Energy" on page 2. - This appliance must be grounded.
 Connect only to properly grounded outlet.
-See Grounding Instructions section on page 9. - Do not mount this appliance over a sink. - Install or locate this appliance only in accordance with the provided Installation Instructions. - This over-the-range oven was designed for use over ranges no wider than 36."
+See Grounding Instructions section on page 9. - Do not mount this appliance over a sink. - Install or locate this appliance only in accordance with the provided Installation Instructions. - This over-the-range oven was designed for use over ranges no wider than 36".
 It may be installed over both gas and electric cooking equipment.

-- Do not operate this appliance if it has a damaged power cord or plug, if it is not working properly or if it has been damaged or dropped. - Do not cover or block any openings on the appliance. - Use this appliance only for its intended use as described in this manual.
+- Do not operate this appliance if it has a damaged power cord or plug, if it is not working properly, or if it has been damaged or dropped.
+If the power cord is damaged, it must be replaced by General Electric Service or an authorized service agent using a power cord from General Electric. - Do not cover or block any openings on the appliance. - Use this appliance only for its intended use as described in this manual.
 Do not use corrosive chemicals or vapors in this appliance.
 This microwave oven is specifically designed to heat, dry or cook food, and is not intended for laboratory or industrial use.